fhcrc/nestly/README.rst

 ===============
 In the main control dictionary, we supply a function which takes the control dictionary so far and spits out a list of the next things to use.

-Sample functions for working with file globs are defined in ``nestly/nestly.py``.
+Some functions for working with file globs are defined in ``nestly/nestly.py``.
 You're also free to define your own:
 Any function accepting a single argument (the control dictionary), returning an iterable of nestly.nestly.NV's will work.
 The name provided becomes the name the nested directory for the parameter choice; the value is what's actually written to the JSON file.